danthreepo/CapstoneProject_2025/DATA_DICTIONARY.md

-# Data Dictionary for Movie Streaming Services Analysis
+# Data Dictionary for Scifi Movie Streaming Services Analysis

-## Data frame 1: `[selected-genre].csv` is user selectable from a function.
-This Data frame consists of 16 seperate CSV files that contain an assortment of movie titles...
-Some movie titles may be found in multiple genres...
+## Data frame 1: `scifi.csv` This is a list of Scifi Movie Titles.

 Column Name     Data Type   Description